 To purchase tickets, go to Entertainment.ie

-For regular updates on TrócaireLive, check out our Facebook event page and follow us on twitter #TrocaireLive.
+For regular updates on TrócaireLive, check out our Facebook event page and follow us on twitter @trocaire and #TrocaireLive.